olivierlacan/keep-a-changelog/README.md

   - `Fixed` for any bug fixes.
   - `Security` to invite users to upgrade in case of vulnerabilities.
 - Each section should be easily linked to — hence Markdown over plain text.
+- Write release dates in an international, sensible, and language-independent format: `2012-06-02` for `June 2nd, 2012`.

 It's also good to mention whether the project follows [Semantic Versioning](http://semver.org/).